matt2ology/obsidian-technical-notes/Book Notes and References Library 📚/How to Build Android Apps with Kotlin/How to Build Android Apps with Kotlin Note Hub.md

 ### Chapter 2 - Building User Screen Flows

+Building User Screen Flows, dives into the Android ecosystem and the building blocks of an Android application.
+Concepts such as activities and their lifecycle, intents, and tasks will be introduced, as well as restoring the state and passing data between screens or activities.

 ### Chapter 3 - Developing the UI with Fragments

 ### Chapter 4 - Building App Navigation